-- Discontinue narcotics 10 days before surgery. - Discontinue NSAIDs (Ibuprofen, Aleve, Naprosyn, Mobic, etc.) 7 days before and 10 weeks after surgery. - Discontinue over the counter supplements and herbal supplements 7 days before surgery. - Safe pain medications to take before surgery: muscle relaxers, gabapentin, Tylenol, tramadol or Tylenol with codeine (prescribed by your PCP)
+- Please avoid NSAIDS 7 days before and 72 hours after your surgery. - Discontinue narcotics 7 days before surgery. - Discontinue Fosamax or Actonel 2 weeks before surgery. - Discontinue over the counter supplements for 10 days before surgery. - Safe pain medications to take before surgery: muscle relaxers, gabapentin, Tylenol, tramadol or Tylenol with codeine (prescribed by your PCP)

+AFTER YOUR OPERATION

-AFTER SURGERY Pain
+Pain

-After surgery you may experience pain in the region of the incision.
-Some neck and arm pain as well as tingling or numbness may also be present.
-Initially it may be of greater intensity than pre-operatively, but it will subside over time as the healing process occurs.
+After surgery you will experience pain in the region of the incision.
+Some leg pain as well as tingling or numbness may also be present.
+Initially it may be of greater intensity than preoperatively but will subside over time as the healing process occurs.
 This discomfort is caused from surgical retraction of tissue as well as inflammation and swelling of the previously compressed nerves.
+This may occur for several weeks and is normal.
+Persistent pain should be reported to your physician.

-Some patients experience a sore throat and swallowing difficulty after general anesthesia & surgery.
+Some patients experience a sore throat and swallowing difficulty after general anesthesia and surgery.
 This is from manipulation of tissue and the presence of the breathing tube for anesthesia.
 The sore throat usually subsides within a week.
-The swallowing difficulty may take longer.
+The swallowing difficulty usually takes longer.
 Using throat lozenges or lemon drops, sipping cool liquids, or sucking ice chips may soothe this pain.